Definition of Double Taxation

 How Does It Work?

 - Economic Double Taxation: Corporations must pay taxes based on their earnings for the period.
 Entities often distribute a portion of their profits to their shareholders as dividends.
-For the shareholders, the compensation received from their investments in such corporations is income earned.
-Hence, they would be required to pay personal income tax on the same.
-This essentially leads to taxes being paid by the company and the individual shareholder on the same amount, i.e., the company’s earnings are paid out as dividends.
+Shareholders must pay personal income tax on compensation from their investments in such corporations.
+Consequently, the company and the individual shareholder end up paying taxes on the same amount, as the company’s earnings are distributed as dividends.

-- Juridical Double Taxation: This kind of double taxation occurs when the country of origin and the country of residence taxable entities.
+- Juridical Double Taxation: This kind of taxation occurs when the country of origin and residence are taxable entities.
 In the case of a company headquartered in the United States of America with its operations spread across the United Kingdom, for example, the company’s arm in the UK would be earning profits in the UK, which would be repatriated to the company’s home country – the USA.
 As a result, the UK arm would be required to pay taxes on its earnings in the UK.
 While the profits repatriated to the USA might also be taxed as per US taxation laws, leading to the profits being taxed twice – in the UK and the USA.

 Example of Double Taxation